gerlofvanek/basicswap-installation-GUI/README.md

    - Navigate to [Node.js Downloads](https://nodejs.org/en/download/).

 2. **Select the Appropriate Version**:
-   - Choose the **LTS (Long Term Support)** version for stability.
-If you're feeling adventurous, go with the Current version.
+   - Choose the **LTS (Long Term Support)** version for stability, or the Current Version if you're more advanced.
-   - Download the installer tailored for your Windows machine.
+   - Download the installer.

 3. **Run the Installer**:
    - Launch the downloaded installer.